afranchuk/surplus-ssr/README.md

   changes to the surplus compiler, it should be possible to use the DOM that was rendered on the server side with live [S.js] functions on the client side.
 * Rewrite in Typescript - to better match the [S.js] and [Surplus] code.
-* Add hooks for pre-processing source pages and minification/bundling of page code.

 [Surplus]: https://github.com/adamhaile/surplus
 [express]: http://expressjs.com/